-This rice and quinoa salad is also a great way to use up any holiday or Thanksgiving leftovers, such as a roasted squash side dish or even sliced turkey or chicken.
+This rice and quinoa salad is also a great way to use up any holiday or Thanksgiving leftovers, such as a roasted squash side dish or even sliced turkey or chicken and rice stuffing.
 Try it along with a Pumpkin Curry Turkey Soup with Rice or our Leftover Turkey and Rice Enchiladas.

 If you have bacon on hand, feel free to swap in bacon for the prosciutto.
 Make this recipe work for you using the ingredients you have on hand.